Pedrothebusdriver/vinted-ai-cloud/docs/actions_for_pete.md

 ### 3.3 Upload + post helper

 - [x] Basic Upload screen selects/takes photos and POSTs to `/api/upload` with optional metadata JSON.
-- [ ] Switch the Upload screen to call the new `POST /api/drafts` endpoint (reuse the stored upload key/header) once the backend exposes it.
+- [x] Switch the Upload screen to call the new `POST /api/drafts` endpoint (reuse the stored upload key/header) once the backend exposes it.
+(2025-11-19 – UploadScreen now hits `/api/drafts` with the stored upload key and jumps straight into the new draft.)
-- [ ] Replace the raw metadata textarea with simple inputs (brand, size, condition dropdowns) that compose JSON for the backend.
+- [x] Replace the raw metadata textarea with simple inputs (brand, size, condition dropdowns) that compose JSON for the backend.
+(2025-11-19 – Brand, size, and condition chips feed metadata automatically.)
 - [x] After upload, show a success state that deep-links to the new draft (navigate to `DraftDetailScreen`).
 (2025-11-18 – Upload screen takes you straight into Draft Detail when the server replies with an `item_id`.)
 - [x] Add a “Post to Vinted” helper button on `DraftDetailScreen`: copy title/description/price to the clipboard and open the Vinted app (or instructions) so Pete can publish quickly.
 (2025-11-18 – helper copies listing text and opens or guides you to the Vinted app.)
 - [ ] M2-31 – Add validation/error banners to the Upload screen to surface auth failures or compliance rejection reasons returned by the server.